elastic/elasticsearch-rails/README.md

 This repository contains various Ruby and Rails integrations for [Elasticsearch](http://elasticsearch.org):

 * ActiveModel integration with adapters for ActiveRecord and Mongoid
-* _Repository Pattern_ based persistence layer for Ruby objects
+* _Repository pattern_ based persistence layer for Ruby objects
+* _Active Record pattern_ based persistence layer for Ruby models
 * Enumerable-based wrapper for search results
 * ActiveRecord::Relation-based wrapper for returning search results as records
 * Convenience model methods such as `search`, `mapping`, `import`, etc